Guidelines for Independent Study Courses in Biophysics

 BIOPHYS 498: Senior Thesis in Biophysics.
 1-4 credits.
 This course is intended for students who turn their research into a formal thesis.
 Therefore, it generally requires prior research work in Biop 399 or an equivalent course or program, although the continuation and conclusion of this prior research in the framework of Biop 498 is appropriate.
 The senior thesis is intended to satisfy the LSA upper-level writing requirement, and must conform to the standards for such theses as set by the Sweetland Writing Center, and shall be no less than 30 pages in length.

 To register for this course number, approval by a biophysics faculty member is required.
 At the end of the semester, this instructor assigns a grade.
 The student submits a copy of the thesis to the Sweetland Writing Center for upper-level writing requirement credit, and a second copy to the Biophysics business office for the records of the program.

 BIOPHYS 499: Honors Thesis in Biophysics.
 1-4 credits.
 An honors thesis with a grade of B+ or better is required for an Honors degree in Biophysics.
 The honors thesis is similar to the senior thesis, and all the requirements of Biop 498 apply.
 The expectations for an honors thesis with respect to the originality and independence of the research, and the quality of the presentation are heightened, however.
 To uphold and ensure these standards, every honors thesis is read by an additional reader, who is assigned by the Associate Chair for the Undergraduate Program.
 The reader certifies that the thesis meets the standards for an honors degree in Biophysics.
-A length of 40-50 pages is appropriate.
+A minimum length of 25 pages is appropriate.